zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 people who were nice to you.
 Not like a big city su ch as Los Angeles.
 Ramon says this small town has a “charming old-fashioned main street.”
 “Charming” (charming) is something that is attractive, somethi ng that might be described as being “cute” (cute).

 “Old-fashioned” refers to something that is the opp osite of modern or contemporary.
 Something that is “old-fashioned” is something that is no longer popular nowadays.
 “Old-fashioned” might also refer to a set of beliefs or values that are no longer popular today.
-Some people use t he term “old-fashioned” in a negative way to describe something that is no longe r done and shouldn’t be done anymore.
+Some people use the term “old-fashioned” in a negative way to describe something that is no longe r done and shouldn’t be done anymore.
 But here, “old-fashioned” is a good thing.
 It’s referring to the way this small town looks, especially its “main street.”

 The “main (main) street” of a town is the most impo rtant street in a town.
 In fact, in many small towns, the most important street wher e you find all the shops, all the stores, is actually called “Main Street.”
-And t here are hundreds of thousands of Main Streets in the United States.
+And there are hundreds of thousands of Main Streets in the United States.
 There’s a Mai n Street in Santa Monica.
 There’s a Main Street in Culver City.
 There’s a Mai n Street here in Los Angeles.
 Some of these still are the most important streets in those areas.
 But here, he (Ramon) is using the term just to refer to the most  important street, the busiest street, the biggest street in this small town.

 Alisha says, “I’m not sure I’d want to travel back in time.”
 “To travel back in time” means to experience things the way they were in the  past.
 Alisha says, “It doesn’t sound very exciting.”
 Ramon says, “It wasn’ t” – that is, it was not – “as lively as some places I could have gone, but I enjo yed the quaint shops, the unpretentious people, and the genuine friendliness. ” Ramon says this town wasn’t as “lively” (lively).
 “Lively” means with a lot of energy or movement or excitement.

 Ramon describes the shops, the stores, as being “qu aint” (quaint).
-Something that is “quaint” is something that is attractive – a little unusual, a little old- fashioned perhaps, but still something you enjoy. “ Unpretentious” (unpretentious) refers to a person who is modest, who doesn’t try t o impress other people, who doesn’t try to seem like he is smarter or more inte lligent or more important than other people around him.
+Something that is “quaint” is something that is attractive – a little unusual, a little old- fashioned perhaps, but still something you enjoy. “ Unpretentious” (unpretentious) refers to a person who is modest, who doesn’t try to impress other people, who doesn’t try to seem like he is smarter or more inte lligent or more important than other people around him.

 “To be genuine” (genuine) means to be real, to be t rue.
 It’s the opposite of being fake or phony or false.
 Someone who is “genuine” is  someone who doesn’t pretend to be someone else, who doesn’t act differe ntly depending on who he is with.
 Ramon finds that this small town had unpreten tious people and genuine